sgost/contentconcepts-data/services/academic_editing/thesis_editing/index.md

     - dissertation editing service
     - dissertation proofreading services
 ---
 Our PhD thesis editing and dissertation editing services is one of the most trusted and affordable in India.
-Our qualified editors are well aware of the expectations from universities in India as well as out of India.
+Our [Thesis Editors](https://contentconcepts.in/about/) are well aware of the expectations from universities in India as well as out of India.
 We comply to most familiar style guides such as APA, Chicago, MLA, etc. Here is a snapshot of our very affordable thesis editing and proofreading services: